meltyourface/blank/posts/Medea/Seven-Hermetic-Principles-Ancient-Guides-for-Self-Mastery/index.md

 Practical Application: Aligning intentions with lunar cycles, seasons, and astrological influences can cater to the natural flow of energies and enhance manifestation efforts.

-Ritual: Observing and celebrating the sabbats (seasonal festivals) and esbats (lunar rituals) can bring harmony and synchronicity to one's life.
+**Ritual**: Observing and celebrating the sabbats (seasonal festivals) and esbats (lunar rituals) can bring harmony and synchronicity to one's life.

 ### VI.
 The Principle of Cause and Effect